johnfmorton/craft-bespoken/README.md

 * Audio files are saved as native Assets and are usable anywhere in Craft.
 * Use any of ElevenLab's professional voice models.
 * Use Voice Cloning to create custom voice models for use with your Craft site.
 See the [ElevenLabs Voice Cloning page](https://elevenlabs.io/voice-cloning) for more information.
-* Create a set of custom pronunciations for unique words used in your site.
+* Bespoken lets you create custom pronunciations for unique words used in your site to ensure difficult words are pronounced correctly.

 ## Requirements